Tuesdays, October 4th-November 15th | 7:00 pm

 Sarah Palmer was born in San Francisco and lives in Brooklyn.
 She is an artist and an educator whose work has been exhibited most recently in "Original Copy" at the 2016 SPRING/BREAK Art Show, as well as at the Foam_fotografiemuseum and the Wild Project in recent years.
 She was awarded the 2011 Aperture Portfolio Prize and made a self-published artist book, Waves, in late 2015 and early 2016.

 Tuesday, November 1st, 2016 | 7:00 pm

 Born in Atlanta, GA, Meghann Riepenhoff is based in Bainbridge Island, WA and San Francisco, CA. She received a BFA in Photography from the University of Georgia, and an MFA from San Francisco Art Institute, where she is a member of the visiting faculty.
-Her exhibitions include the High Museum of Art, the Worcester Art Museum, Galerie du Monde (Hong Kong), San Francisco Camerawork, Higher Pictures, Foley Gallery, Houston Center for Photography, and the Center for Fine Art Photography.
+Her work is represented by Yossi Milo Gallery and Euqinom Projects.
+She has been exhibited at the High Museum of Art, the Worcester Art Museum, Galerie du Monde, San Francisco Camerawork, Aperture, and the Center for Fine Art Photography.
 Her work is in the collections of the High Museum of Art, the Museum of Fine Arts, Houston, the Museum of Contemporary Photography and the Worcester Art Museum, and has been published in Harper’s Magazine, Aperture PhotoBook Review, The New York Times, TIME Magazine Lightbox, and the San Francisco Chronicle.
-She is the recipient of a Fleishhacker Foundation grant, and is currently a nominee for the 2017 Society for the Encouragement of Contemporary Art Award from the San Francisco Museum of Modern Art.
+She is the recipient of a Fleishhacker Foundation grant, and is speaking at What Light Can Do, the San Francisco Museum of Modern Art’s upcoming lecture series.

 Tuesday, November 8th, 2016 | 7:00 pm